facelessuser/ApplySyntax/docs/src/markdown/usage.md

     return False # True or False
 ```

-!!! tip "Tip"
+/// tip | Tip
 When placing a function rule module in a package, it is advised to put it in a sub-folder.
 The sub-folder does not
 need an `__init__.py`, it just needs your module(s).
+///

 #### Content Rule